-Experiments such as these have led to the view that implicit adaptation is solely dependent on 97 SPE, impervious to feedback concerning the task outcome (Kim, Parvin, & Ivry, 2019).
-The results from 98 99 the multiple cursor study of Kasuga et al. (2013) would also be consistent with this hypothesis.
-However, as noted above, the cursors were, in a sense, all task-relevant.
-Here we employ a multiple cursor task 100 similar to Kasuga et al., but with two key changes.
-First, rather than randomize the perturbation from 101 trial-to-trial, we employed a fixed rotation throughout the training period and assessed adaptation in a 102 subsequent block where feedback was withheld.
-Second, and most importantly, we varied the cursor 103 configurations and instructions as a way to manipulate the task relevance of the different visual feedback 104 signals.
-In this way, we sought to determine whether implicit adaptation is sensitive to the relevance of 105 the feedback.
-106
+Experiments such as these have led to the view that implicit adaptation is dependent on SPE, impervious to feedback concerning the task outcome (Kim, Parvin, & Ivry, 2019).
+The results from the multiple cursor study of Kasuga and colleagues (2013) would also be consistent with this hypothesis.
+However, as noted above, the cursors were, in a sense, all task relevant.
+Here, we employ a multiple cursor task similar to Kasuga and colleagues, but with two key changes.
+First, rather than randomize the perturbation from trial to trial, we employed a fixed rotation throughout the training period and assessed adaptation in a subsequent block where feedback was withheld.
+Second, and most importantly, we varied the cursor configurations and task instructions to manipulate the task relevance of the different visual feedback signals.
+In this way, we sought to determine whether implicit adaptation is sensitive to the relevance of the feedback.

-108 METHODS
+METHODS